 Please write about anything else you would like to add to your application, or anything you would like to emphasize to the Admissions Committee.
-(Limit your response to 250 words or less.)
+(250 words or less.)

 Applying to University of Pittsburgh School of Medicine?
 Here are some stats:

 UPSOM average MCAT score: 516